alaffu/UselessCalculator/README.md

 ## What it does
 You need to take screenshots of each number of the calculator app and name it nx for x number, and then open the calculator.
-Then you just run the script, type all numbers you want to type in the calculator and then hopefully the magic will happen.
+Done that you just run the script, type all numbers you want to type in the calculator and hopefully the magic will happen.